tzuchiangshen/msp430_code/fabooh/readme.md

 I started with the msp430 when msp430-gcc didn't know about the value line chips.
-Most of the examples supplied by Texas Instruments looked like they were written by someone who took the asm code and just formatted it for 'C'.
-The small code differences required for TIs CCS and msp430-gcc made writing code that would run in both environments painful.
-Most people were using CCS to write code for their projects and code samples.
-I used CCS for a while but still I wanted someting better.
+Most of the examples supplied by Texas Instruments looked like they were written by someone who took some assembler code and just formatted it for 'C'.
+The code differences required for TI's CCS and msp430-gcc made writing code that would run in both environments painful enough that most people didn't bother with msp430-gcc.
+The majority of msp430 developers were using CCS for their projects and code samples.
+I used CCS for a while but still I wanted someting better, something free with no code size limits.

-I really wanted a simple to use API.
+I also really wanted a simple to use API.
 I wanted to be able to share my code and to use other peoples code.
 I liked the idea of the Arduino API but the implemention isn't really focused on small or efficient code.
 About a year ago, I started to contribute my time to the Energia project.
 It is a port of Arduino that runs on the msp430 chips.
 I like it and we do try to be as efficient as we can be within the confines of the Arduino framework.
-One of the biggest things we accomplished was to get a larger number of people using msp430-gcc.
+The best thing we accomplished with Energia was growing the msp430-gcc userbase adding at least 20,000 new users.

 This code is my attempt to retain the goodness of the Energia framework while trying to be as fast and efficient as I can be without worrying about breaking